JMendyk/place-holder/README.md

 |background color|bg            |color of the background of the placeholder|

 ###Additional Info
-My inspiration to create this element was [PLACEHOLD.IT](placehold.it), I thought that using **placehold.it** might be impossible if you are offline. **PLACEHOLD.IT** image weight and load time depends on the size of it and bandwidth.
-My project does not have this problem because there is not generated image, just HTML+CSS+JS which is only (1,44KB normal, 790B minified).
+My inspiration to create this element was [placehold.it](placehold.it), I thought that using **placehold.it** might be impossible if you are offline. **placehold.it** image weight and load time depends on the size of it and bandwidth. **[PLACEHOLDER](https://github.com/KubaBest/place-holder)** does not have this problem because there is no generated image, just 790 bytes of minified HTML+CSS+JS.